-New Accounting Standards Issued
+New Accounting Standards

-In fiscal year 2019, the District implemented Government Accounting Standards Board (GASB) Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements.
-This statement requires additional note disclosures for certain debt issues.
-There was no effect on beginning balances of the District.
+In fiscal year 2020, the District implemented Government Accounting Standards Board (GASB) Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
+This statement provides temporary relief to governments and other stakeholders in light of the COVID-19 pandemic by postponing the effective dates of provisions in certain other statements.
+There was no effect on beginning balances of the District for implementation of this Statement.